satocos135/animalfolktale-analysis/README.md

 Nakawake, Y. & Sato, K. "Systematic quantitative analysis revealed zoological knowledge embedded in folktales"

+A preprint of the paper is available on arXiv: https://arxiv.org/abs/1907.03969

+## About data

 The original plain-text data was from Uther(2004).

 Using "Animal tales"(ATU1-299) as our corpus, We extracted